 Translation: Doomsday talk by most Italians when discussing the state of dining affairs in their historical center (the way we refer to downtown) and projecting pessimism about eating well or that there’s nothing left but tourist traps.

 While technically yes, there are some good places in and around Italy’s major tourist attractions - Rivoire in Florence’s Piazza della Signoria for one - most are not even worth the mention.
+The problem with the food in these squares, is most of it is from commercial suppliers since they rely on volume and turning tables for easy touristic targets.

 More often than note, these sandwich boards are in high traffic tourist areas advertising fixed menus.